TheRealBeef/Satisfactory-Resource-Roulette/README.md

 <img alt="Icon" src="./ResourceRoulette.png" width="15%" />
 </p>

-# NOTE **Do not use with a world you are not willing to abandon**
+# NOTE: **Do not use with a world you are not willing to abandon**
 This mod is still in it's early phases and updates in the near future will likely break saves, especially ensuring Multiplayer works properly and adding configuration options.

 ## Description

-Beef's Resource Roulette allows you to randomize the locations of resources in the gameworld.
+Beef's Resource Roulette allows you to randomize the locations of resource nodes in the gameworld.

 ## Features
 - Randomizes Resources in the world, and updates their visual features accordingly.
   - Includes ability to randomize all solid nodes and crude oil resources
   - Includes compatibility with modded resource nodes from Ficsit Farming and Refined Power and easy ability to add more
+- The total number of pure/normal/impure nodes in the world is identical to playing without this mod so it neither increases nor decreases availability of resources in the world, only how hard you have to work to find them
 - Handles odd node locations resulting in angled resource nodes gracefully with automagically world-aligning logic
 - Configuration Options (Currently only applies to new sessions, will be addressed in future update)

-## Options
+## Configuration Options
 ### Randomization Options
 - Purity Exclusion Zones - If used, tries to exclude higher-purity nodes from starting areas to increase challenge
 - Individual options to randomize specific resources (E.g. Uranium, SAM, etc)